corpsgeek/100-days-of-code/README.md

 ### Day 12
 - [x] Fully implemented the user profile logic
 - [x] Implemened the write post wysiwyg feature via summer note

+I am not journaling an entry for day 13, no feature has been implemented yet.
+I am still finding it difficult to implement the post page logic with summernote